Automation Rules

 • If only Active Hours are set (without a weekday or date restriction), the rule will run daily during the specified hours.

-• When combined with Weekdays in Activity period the rule will take into account the selected weekdays + the Active hours.
+• When combined with Weekdays in the Activity period, the rule will take into account the selected weekdays + the Active hours.

 Behavior When Combined with Start & End Dates: